Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data: Visualization and Evaluation Tools

+When Pareto dominance is evaluated directly on the full vector of risk and utility measures, strictly monotone transformations of individual metrics do not alter the set of non-dominated solutions, since dominance is defined through metric-by-metric comparisons and strictly monotone transformations preserve the ordering within each metric.
+However, the orientation of each measure must be consistent with the optimization direction.
+When dominance is instead assessed on aggregated composite scores (e.g., mean risk and mean utility), scaling implicitly determines the relative contribution of each measure to the composite, and consequently the identified Pareto set may differ depending on the chosen scaling transformation (see Appendix~\ref{app:pareto} for a numerical illustration).

-\subsection{Visualization and Evaluation Tools}
+\section{Visualization and Evaluation Tools}

-As argued in Section~\ref{sec:intro}, the risk-utility problem is fundamentally multivariate -- joint feasibility matters more than marginal checks.
-We therefore introduce concise visualization strategies: different PCA biplots, R-U maps, origami charts and related multivariate views with Pareto-optimal solutions highlighted.
-We illustrate these on real data in Section~\ref{sec:illustration}.
+This section develops a visual approach to the multi-objective optimization problem underlying the disclosure risk-utility trade-off.
+We introduce methods well suited to evaluating and visualizing anonymized and synthesized data across multiple risk and utility dimensions.
+As argued in Section~\ref{sec:intro}, the risk-utility problem is fundamentally multivariate.
+We therefore introduce multivariate visualization strategies: different PCA biplots, R-U maps, origami plots and related multivariate views with Pareto-optimal solutions highlighted.

+To demonstrate the proposed visualization methods, data from the European Union Statistics on Income and Living Conditions (EU-SILC) are utilized.
+EU-SILC is a flagship data source in official statistics, widely used to monitor poverty, social inclusion, and related policy targets in Europe.
+We use the Austrian EU-SILC public-use file from 2013.
+The data has a hierarchical structure, with individuals nested within households.
+A concise description of key variables and further details is available in the manual of the \texttt{R} package \texttt{simPop} \parencite{Templ_2017_Simulation}; a comprehensive variable catalogue is provided in \textcite{silc} and online at \url{https://www.gesis.org/en/missy/materials/EU-SILC/documents/codebooks} (accessed 2025-06-25).

+We synthesize data using a methodologically diverse set of commonly used synthetic data generators (SDGs), each applied 10 times to account for stochastic variation.
+The SDGs and their software packages are described in Table \ref{tab:SDGs} in Appendix~\ref{app:SDGs}; SDG-specific parameter settings used for the EU-SILC synthesis are provided in Table \ref{tab:sdg_settings_eusilc} of the same appendix.

+Over the past 30 years, the field of synthetic data has grown substantially, giving rise to a large number of evaluation metrics \parencite{Kaabachi_2025_Scoping}.
+However, no clear consensus has emerged on a standard set of measures \parencite{Drechsler_2024_30}.
+We therefore select a diverse range of metrics spanning different categories of both utility and risk.
+For utility, we draw on the taxonomy of \textcite{Drechsler_2024_30} and choose among global utility measures (e.g. pMSE), outcome-specific utility measures (e.g. Confidence Interval Proximity), and fit-for-purpose measures (e.g. invalid Households with only children).
+For risk, we draw on the recently published consensus study on privacy metrics for synthetic data \parencite{Pilgram_2025_Consensus}, covering three disclosure categories: identity disclosure (RepU, DCR), attribute disclosure (TCAP, RAPID), and membership inference (MIA).
+These measures and their descriptions are provided in Table \ref{tab:measure_meaning} (for further details, see Appendix \ref{app:SDGs}, Table \ref{tab:measure_specification}).The MIA implementation is based on the \texttt{SynthEval} framework \parencite{Lautrup_2025_Syntheval}.